apache/pekko/docs/src/main/paradox/stream/reactive-streams-interop.md

 ## Other implementations

-Implementing Reactive Streams makes it possible to plug Akka Streams together with other stream libraries that adhere to the standard.
+Implementing Reactive Streams makes it possible to plug Pekko Streams together with other stream libraries that adhere to the standard.
 An incomplete list of other implementations:

  * [Reactor (1.1+)](https://github.com/reactor/reactor)